 How do I get accepted to a competitive major?

-- Use Transferology.
 Transferology allows you to input courses that you’ve taken or are planning to take at your current institution.
 You can then find out how they will transfer over to CSU.
 It’s a great planning tool.
+Check out this tutorial on how to use Transferology.
+If you are unable to find a certain course or your institution is not showing up, call our Transfer Center for help.

 What if I don’t get accepted right away?

-- If you have over 60 credits from your institution, you won’t be able to come in as Undeclared.
+If you have over 60 credits from your institution, you won’t be able to come in as Undeclared-Exploring.
 You can, however, pursue a non-competitive major and then request a major change once you’ve met the requirements.

 You can do it!

-Holly is a recent Journalism and Media Communication graduate of CSU, with a minor in Film Studies.
+Holly Landis is a recent CSU grad with a major Journalism and Media Communication and a minor in Film Studies.
 She’s a lover of film, television, and theatre, and plans to pursue a career in writing or content creation within the entertainment industry.
-You can usually find her eating a bowl of mac and cheese or laughing at her own jokes.
+You can usually find her eating a bowl of mac ‘n cheese or laughing at her own jokes.